-Principal place of business /Register Ownersh and % of r 1 1 1 Name of associate Relationship with the Company country of company December 31, 2021 December 31, 2020 True Partner Advisor Hong Kong Ltd. Its main business is assets management, and it's the Company's strategic alliances to expand assets managing business.
-Hong Kong 49.00 % 49.00 %
+Principal place of business /Register nip equity ight to vote Name of associate Relationship with the Company country of company December 31, 2022 December 31, 2021 True Partner Advisor Hong Kong Ltd. Its main business is assets management, and it's the Company's strategic alliances to expand assets managing business.
+Hong Kong - % 49.00 %

-On November 11, 2021, the Board of Directors of the Group approved to sell True Partner Advisor Hong Kong Ltd., the associate of the Group, thus, the investments accounted for using equity method were reclassified as assets to held-for-sale, please refer to note 6(c).
+On November 11, 2021, the Board of Directors of the Group approved to sell True Partner Advisor Hong Kong Ltd., the associate of the Group.
+All shares were transferred on February 15, 2022.
+Thus the investments accounted for using equity method were reclassified as assets to held-for-sale, please refer to note 6(c).